oh2lre/DXrele/README.md

 OVC050, PROB30 0808/0812 -RA BKN035, FM081500 32005KT P6SM BKN100

 By the way, if you wanna see DXrele in action, come an join the channel #ohdxhf @ IRCnet and stay there some time.
-The channel bot spots Scandinavian infos.
+The channel bot relays Scandinavian DX-infos.